 That’s right, the doggy paddle does not come naturally to every dog.
 In fact, certain breeds like Corgis and Pugs don’t swim at all!

-Find out if your pup can swim in quiet water by encouraging him to follow you.
-If he seems interested but doesn’t have the skills, learn how you can teach him to swim safely.
+To find out if your pup can swim walk him into quiet water, encouraging him to follow you as you go.
+If he seems eager but doesn’t have the skills, learn how you can teach him to swim safely.

 READ MORE ⇒ Tips for Teaching Your Dog to Swim